amirhossein-mehdikhani/yolov8-ml-jetson-nano/README.md

-# ML for Jetson Nano Docker Image
+# ML and YOLOv8 for Jetson Nano Docker Image

 This repository hosts the Docker image `amirhosseinmehdikhani/ml-jetson-nano`, based on NVIDIA’s **L4T ML** image tailored for the Jetson Nano platform.
 It includes **Ultralytics YOLOv8 (v8.0.208)** for state-of-the-art object detection and AI tasks.